peter201943/godot-6dof/README.md

 # godot-6dof
-A Simple Test of Different Paradigms in Godot
+A _simple_ Six Degrees of Freedom First Person Shooter in Godot.
+Mostly just to test different paradigms and their benefits/hazards.